maidsafe/sn_testnet_tool/README.md

 # Safe Network Testnet Tool

-We support creating testnets on either AWS or Digital Ocean.

-This tool can be used to automate their creation.
+This tool can be used to automate the creation of testnets on AWS or Digital Ocean.

-## Testnets on AWS

-A testnet can be launched on AWS, where each node will run on an EC2 instance in a VPC.

-The VPC and other infrastructure should have been setup in advance, using our [testnet-infra repo](https://github.com/maidsafe/terraform-testnet-infra).
-This process will use a basic Terraform configuration to launch the EC2 instances on the VPC, then use Ansible to provision them with the node setup.

 ## Setup

+We have a container that greatly simplifies most of the setup, but there are also additional steps.

+### Docker

 The process for spinning up a testnet requires the use of quite a few tools, so for this reason, we've provided a container from which the process can run.
 However, if preferred, rather than use the container, it's also possible to setup the tools directly on the host.
 You can inspect the `Dockerfile` to see which tools are required.
 Most of the instructions in this document will be oriented to the container setup.